What is Property Development Finance?

 Finally, property development finance usually covers “hard costs only”, which is labour, materials and other construction costs.

-This means that “soft” costs, like planning approval fees, land clearing, conveyancing and architect designs aren’t covered so you need to be able to pay for these upfront.
+This means that “soft” costs, like planning approval fees, land clearing, conveyancing and architect designs aren’t covered so you need to be able to pay for this upfront.

 Things to Keep in Mind